3mdeb/openqa-tests-qubesos/generalhw/README.md

   - installation performed from a flash drive
   - flashing not supported
   - serial not supported in BIOS
-  - power controlled using Sonoff - hard shutdowns can affect the TPM chip
+  - power controlled using Sonoff

 * [vp4670](vp4670/README.md)